nsnam/ns-3-dev-git/src/lr-wpan/doc/lr-wpan.rst

 due to queue becoming full.
 They may be dropped due to excessive transmission retries or channel access failure.

+Active and passive MAC scans are able to obtain a LQI value from a beacon frame, however, the scan primitives assumes LQI is correctly implemented and does not check the validity of its value.

 References
 ==========